Information about coping with common conditions that affect the gut and keeping your gut healthy

 If you have a change in your bowel habits or think you have irritable bowel syndrome (IBS), you should ask your GP to test if you have Coeliac disease, which is a common condition caused by the immune system reacting to a protein called gluten.

-It is very important that you do not make any changes to your diet before you have a test for Coeliac disease, as this may affect result.
+It is very important that you do not make any changes to your diet before you have a test for Coeliac disease, as this may affect the result.

 Information on making diet and lifestyle changes to help improve gut health, IBS and common gut symptoms is available in the short videos below: